djeada/LaTeX-Tutorial/README.md

 # LaTeX-Tutorial

-Notes on different topics related to LaTeX.
+Welcome to our repository of LaTeX tutorial notes and resources!
+LaTeX is a powerful typesetting system that is widely used for creating professional-quality documents, particularly in the fields of science, technology, and mathematics.
+In this repository, you will find notes and resources to help you learn about and master LaTeX, from the basics of the LaTeX language and syntax to advanced topics such as creating custom documents and packages.

+## What is LaTeX?

+LaTeX is a typesetting system that was created by Donald Knuth of Stanford University in 1978.
+It is designed to produce documents that are clear, easy to read, and professional in appearance, such as books, articles, and even presentations.
+LaTeX allows you to focus on the content of your document, rather than its appearance, by separating the content from the formatting.
+This allows you to concentrate on the structure and content of your document, while LaTeX handles the rest to ensure a polished final result.

+LaTeX is especially useful for creating technical and mathematical documents, but it can also be used for a wide range of other purposes, such as program documentation, notes, and more.
+LaTeX has a large community of users and developers, and there are many ready-made packages and resources available to help you create any type of document you need.

-## About LaTeX
+## Getting Started with LaTeX

-LaTeX was created by Donald Knuth of Stanford University in 1978.

-The purpose of LaTeX is to produce documents that are clear and easy to read, such as books, articles, and even presentations.
-The final output are files in various formats, such as PDF, Postscript, or HTML.
-It is especially convenient to create technical and mathematical documents, but it can also be used to write program documentation or gather notes on different topics.

-Similarly to programming languages, LaTeX has its own language in which the document content is written, and it also has tools (compilers) that process the source files and generate the final files.
-In programming languages, one of the important things is usually a set of libraries with ready-made implementations of various typical operations.
-LaTeX also has a lot of ready-made packages that allow you to quickly create various elements and types of documents.

-According to the LaTeX philosophy one should focus on the content of the document, and not on how it looks.
-We only care about the text, the images and the structure, and LaTeX does the rest of the work for us to make the result look good.
-When we want however, we can have a lot of influence on the appearance, but it is not necessary in most cases.
-This is a crucial difference to many other text editors, where we have to decide on the appearance, font size, font, spacing, title display, etc. on every step.

-## Distributions

-Source file is a text file containing LaTeX commands and the actual content.

-* The typical LaTeX command is a sequence of letters (small and capital) starting with the *\\* character.
-* The command may have arguments.
-* The argument is placed between the *{ i }* characters.
-* Optional arguments are placed between square brackets *[ i ]*.

-Every document consists of two parts:

-1. preamble and
-2. main part.
+To get started with LaTeX, you will need the following:

+* A LaTeX distribution: This is a software package that includes everything you need to start using LaTeX, including the LaTeX compiler and various packages and resources.
+There are several LaTeX distributions available, such as TeX Live and MiKTeX.
+* A text editor: This is a program that you will use to write your LaTeX source files.
+Any text editor will do, but there are some editors that are specifically designed for LaTeX, such as TeXstudio and Kile.
+* A way to view the final output: After you have written and compiled your LaTeX source file, you will need a way to view the final output.
+This is usually a PDF file, and you can view it using a PDF viewer such as Adobe Acrobat or Okular.

-The preamble contains the document class, the packages, the title, the author, the date, and other information that is not part of the main content.
+Once you have these tools installed and set up, you are ready to start creating LaTeX documents.
+A typical LaTeX document consists of two parts: the preamble and the main part.
+The preamble contains information such as the document class, the packages to be used, the title, the author, the date, and other metadata.
 The main part contains the actual content of the document.
-The preamble starts with the *\documentclass* command and then continues with various *\usepackage* commands.
-The main part is enclosed in the *\begin{document}* and *\end{document}* commands.

-Let's look at a simple example:
+Here is an example of a simple LaTeX document:

     % Preamble
     \documentclass{article}